-What can also be useful to you, especially if you are staying longer, is information about the SIM card.
+What can also be useful to you, especially if you are staying longer, is information about the SIM card or a virtual card.
 We suggest you buy a Vinaphone card at their store (not at the airport or in the newsagents, but in Hanoi at their store).
 For 11 dollars, you can get minutes in national traffic and 2GB DAILY of surprisingly fast and good internet, which is everywhere, maybe not somewhere in the jungle, but mostly everywhere yes.

 If you are withdrawing money, you should know that VP bank ATMs do not charge a commission for foreign cards, while other ATMs do, and the commissions range from 20,000 to 50,000 dong, which is ok.
 The amount you can withdraw is from 2,000,000 to 5,000,000 dong depending on the bank.
 Check the exchange rate before the trip, and it would be good to check the ATMs before withdrawing money.
 On most of them, it is written in the withdrawal process how much commission will be charged to you, so you can accept and continue or refuse.

 These are some basic information you should be aware of when planning to go.
 Now for the packing essentials, find below what you should include.

 These are by far the most important items to pack when traveling.
 They include your passport, of course.
 You need it to leave the state and set out on your journey.
 One thing you should check is that it is valid for at least six months before you plan to return.
 Visas are required for most countries of the world, hence it is important to obtain one before you go.